 People who observe more than they speak often possess these signs of emotional intelligence

-Some of the wisest, calmest, most emotionally grounded people I’ve ever met weren’t the ones dominating the conversation.
+Some of the wisest, calmest, most emotionally grounded people aren’t the ones dominating the conversation.

 And if you’ve ever been the observer type yourself, you might have noticed something interesting: people tell you things.